munshkr/fmtribe/README.md

 ## Installation ##

 As this is currently in an *alpha* stage, there are no binaries to download.
-You must download the DJGPP compiler and some of its tools.
+You must download the DJGPP compiler and some of its tools.  *todo*